 Instruction to Authors

-Submit manuscripts in Microsoft word file as e-mail attachment to the Editorial Office at: [email protected] You can also upload your article through Online Submission.
+Submit manuscripts in Microsoft word file as e-mail attachment to the Editorial Office at: [email protected], You can also upload your article through Online Submission.
 Papers sent in pdf format will not be accepted.
 A manuscript number will be mailed to the corresponding author within 48 hours.
-For all other correspondence that cannot be sent by e-mail, please contact the editorial office (at [email protected]) for the appropriate address or editorial board member to mail it to.
+For all other correspondence that cannot be sent by e-mail, please visit Contact Us section of the Journal.

 Every manuscript should contain the covering letter, which includes the corresponding author’s full address and telephone/fax numbers and should be in an e-mail message sent to the Editor, with the file.
 The authors may also suggest panel of two to four reviewers attached with the manuscript (IJAR may designate other reviewers).